glaukommatos/Gymder/README.md

   using the same size.
 I forgot to do that, but that's a really simply change I can do for you still if you're missing it.

+- I need to do a bit more work to make the design adapt nicely to smaller screens.
+Just looked at it on a 5s and it's PRETTY cramped because those buttons at the bottom are too big. :)

 ## Screenshot

 ![Screenshot](https://raw.githubusercontent.com/glaukommatos/Gymder/main/screenshot.png "Screenshot")